dave-kennedy/whitelist/README.md

 This application was designed to make it easy for non-technical users to manage a whitelist of domain names for [dnsmasq][1].
-As such, it's probably the most complicated thing I've ever dreamed up, but it works surprisingly well after some setup.

-If you just want some parental controls or filtering on your network, consider one of the following:

-* [DansGuardian][2]
-* [K9 Web Protection][3]
-* [Net Nanny][4]
-* [OpenDNS][5]

-These days I use a hosts file and OpenDNS as a [blacklist][6].
-If none of these give you the degree of control or ease of use that you want, read on.
+With the advent of DNS over HTTPS, it's now trivial for clients to bypass the DNS servers advertised by DHCP.
+This is great for user privacy, but many parents will have mixed feelings.

+If anyone knows of a good way to restrict DoH to a specific DNS server, [please get in touch][2].

 ### Step 0: Prerequisites